spatialos/gdk-for-unity/docs/modules/debug/network-analyzer.md

 ### Data Tabs

-The Network Analzer as multiple tabs for displaying networking metrics related to SpatialOS.
+The Network Analyzer as multiple tabs for displaying networking metrics related to SpatialOS.

 | Tab            | Metrics                                                                                      |
 |----------------|----------------------------------------------------------------------------------------------|